1971 Úrvalsdeild

 Statistics of Úrvalsdeild in the 1971 season.

 Overview

 It was contested by 8 teams, and Keflavík won the championship.
 Keflavík's Steinar Jóhannsson was the top scorer with 13 goals.

-League standings
+Final league table

+Víkingur qualified for the Cup Winners' Cup as Icelandic Cup winners from a lower division.

 Results

 Each team played every opponent once home and away for a total of 14 matches.